MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bank-how-reconcile-bank-accounts-separately.md

 > [!NOTE]
 > If bank statement lines relate to cheque ledger entries, you cannot use the matching functions.
 Instead, you must choose the **Apply Entries** action, and then select the relevant cheque ledger entry to match the bank statement line with.

-When the value in the **Total Balance** field in the **Bank Statement Lines** pane equals the value in the **Balance To Reconcile** field in the **Bank Account Ledger Entries** pane, you can choose the **Post** action.
-Any non-matched bank account ledger entries will remain on the page, indicating some discrepancy that you should resolve to reconcile the bank account.
+When the value in the **Total Balance** field in the **Bank Statement Lines** pane equals the total value of the **Balance To Reconcile** field plus the **Balance Last Statement** field in the **Bank Account Ledger Entries** pane, you can choose the **Post** action.
+Unmatched bank account ledger entries remain on the page, indicating discrepancies that you should resolve to reconcile the bank account.

 Any lines that cannot be matched, indicated by a value in the **Difference** field, will remain on the **Bank Acc.
 Reconciliation** page after posting.
 They represent some kind of discrepancy that you must resolve before you can complete the bank account reconciliation.
 Typical business situations that may cause differences: